The beginning – A brief History of Airsoft

 Almost every European country has skirmish sites while the UK now boasts over 150 of them.

-It is a popular market which is still growing with no signs of its popularity stalling or declining anytime in the near future.
+It is a popular market that is still growing with no signs of its popularity stalling or declining anytime in the near future.